KwonNayeon/blog/thedatascienceblog/content/posts/job_seeker.md

 +++
-title = 'How to Reduce an Insecurity Mindset as a Job Seeker' date = '2024-09-26' summary = 'A personal reflection on navigating insecurity during job searching, sharing insights and strategies for building confidence and maintaining a positive mindset.' description = 'This post explores the emotional challenges of job searching and offers practical advice on managing insecurity.
+title = 'How to Reduce an Insecurity Mindset as a Job Seeker' date = '2024-09-26' summary = 'A personal reflection on navigating insecurity during job searching, with insights and strategies.' description = 'This post explores the emotional challenges of job searching and offers practical advice on managing insecurity.
 It emphasizes the importance of establishing routines, setting personal goals, and staying connected with a supportive community.' toc = false readTime = true